MISSISSIPPI CODE TITLE 45.

 (xi) Section 43-47-18 relating to

-sexual abuse of a vulnerable adult by health care employees or persons in a position
+sexual abuse of a vulnerable person by health care employees or persons in a

 (xii) Section 97-5-39(1)(c) relating